simple-salesforce/simple-salesforce/README.rst

 There are a few helper classes that are used internally and available to you.

-Included in them are ``SalesforceLogin``, which takes in a username, password, security token, optional boolean sandbox indicator and optional version and returns a touple of ``(session_id, sf_instance)`` where `session_id` is the session ID to use for authentication to Salesforce and ``sf_instance`` is the domain of the instance of Salesforce to use for the session.
+Included in them are ``SalesforceLogin``, which takes in either: \[a username, password and security token\] OR \[a client_id, client_secret and refresh_token\] and optional boolean sandbox indicator and optional version and returns a touple of ``(session_id, sf_instance)`` where `session_id` is the session ID to use for authentication to Salesforce and ``sf_instance`` is the domain of the instance of Salesforce to use for the session.

-For example, to use SalesforceLogin for a sandbox account you'd use:
+For example, to use SalesforceLogin with a username, password and security_token for a sandbox account you'd use:

 .. code-block:: python